 Having regards to the sites beyond 15km of the application site, it is considered that significant effects upon these sites and their protected habitats and species will not arise due to atmospheric emissions.
-Therefore, significant effects upon the sites within 15km have only been considered.
+Therefore, significant effects upon the sites within 15km have only been considered in this instance.